ronaldbosma/blog/content/blog/cleaning-up-your-test-data-builders.md

 Step one is to move the instantiation of the `PersonBuilder`.
 In the test I'm not really interested in the fact that I'm using a builder.
 I want 'A Person'.
 We can combine the [Object Mother](https://martinfowler.com/bliki/ObjectMother.html) pattern with the Test Data Builder pattern to make this happen.

+An object mother is a factory class.
+Containing one or more methods/properties to create test data.
+It will create an object with default data just like a test data builder.
+The downside of the object mother is that it's harder to tweak your test data.
+Which can result in a lot of different factory methods all doing almost the same thing.
+That's why I prefer test data builders.

 I've created an object mother class called `A`.
 It has a static `Person` property that returns a new instance of the `PersonBuilder`.

 ```csharp